ryanallen/words-of-my-perfect-teacher/README.md

 No matter where in these three [lower realms](#lower-realms) beings may be reborn, they experience all manner of intense and long-lasting sufferings.
 Beings born there are stupid, ignorant and without and idea of [Dharma](#dharma), and can only create further causes for yet more lives in the [lower realms](#lower-realms).
 So once reborn there, it is difficult to get out.
 In this present life of ours, and in other past lives, we have accumulated numerous actions that are certain to lead us to rebirth in those states.
 So we should apply ourselves with great sincerity to regretting our wrong actions in the past, confession them and vowing to avoid them from now on.

-Thinking with great compassion of the beings who live in those worlds, dedicate to them the effects of all the positive actions you ahve accumulated throughout the [three times](#three-times).
+Thinking with great compassion of the beings who live in those worlds, dedicate to them the effects of all the positive actions you have accumulated throughout the [three times](#three-times).
 Pray that they may be liberated from those evil realms: *"Now that I have met with the [Dharma](#dharma) of the [Great Vehicle](#great-vehicle), and have the chance to practice the path that brings true benefit both to myself and to others, I shall practice that [Dharma](#dharma) with courage, scorning all difficulties, and lead all those beings of the three [lower realms](#lower-realms) to the [Buddhafields](#buddhafield)."* Having cultivated [bodhicitta](#arousing-bodhicitta-the-root-of-the-great-vehicle) with that thought, pray to your teacher and the [deities](#deity), asking for their help and support, thinking, *"May my teacher and the [Three Jewels](#three-jewels) bless me that I may achieve this aim!"* Dedicate the [merit](#merit) to the benefit of beings, thus practicing the [three supreme methods](#three-supreme-methods).

 Although rebirth in the three [lower realms](#lower-realms) naturally entails suffering, one might expect that the three higher realms would be happy and pleasant.
 But in fact even in the higher realms there is no happiness.